The date of the new NIV fee increases is now June 17 rather than May 30. On June 17, the Department of State will increase visa fees worldwide.

 Other consular fees remain the same, including the waiver of the two-year residency required fee for certain exchange visitors.
 Applicants who have already paid a visa application fee that is currently valid and non-expired, but who have not yet appeared for their visa interview or are waiting for their case to be processed, will not be charged any additional fees.

-Mozambican passport holders are eligible for three month validity visas only.
-Travelers ineligible for visa waiver issuance are encouraged to begin looking for appointment availability 2-3 months prior to your date of travel.
+The U.S. Embassy in Mozambique is now scheduling visa appointments for crewmember visas (C1/D).
+Travelers ineligible for visa waiver issuance are encouraged to begin looking for appointment availability 2-3 months prior to their date of travel.
+Please complete the DS-160 online and schedule a visa appointment here.

 How to Apply